When To Use This Strategy

-A story map is a strategy that uses a graphic organizer to help students learn the elements of a book or story.
-By identifying story characters, plot, setting, problem and solution, students read carefully to learn the details.
-There are many different types of story map graphic organizers.
-The most basic focus on the beginning, middle, and end of the story.
-More advanced organizers focus more on plot or character traits.
+A story map is a graphic organizer that helps students learn the elements of a narrative.
+Learning to identify a story’s characters, plot, setting, problem, and solution prompts students to read carefully to learn the important details.
+There are many different types of story maps.
+The most basic ones focus on the beginning, middle, and end of the story while more sophisticated organizers focus more on story elements like plot, character development, or theme.

 Why use story maps?

 - They improve students’ comprehension of narrative text.

 - They provide students with a framework for identifying the elements of a story.

 - They help students of varying ability capture and organize information and ideas efficiently.

 - They help students develop a deeper understanding of how stories work that can be applied to other texts and content areas.

 - Define and discuss the components of a story (e.g., characters, setting, plot and theme or beginning, middle, end) using a familiar story as an example